Redesigning the OCI Compartment Selector for Clearer Navigation and Faster Workflows

 The improved design and placement of the compartment select navigation resulted in a more intuitive experience and increased user satisfaction.

-- The location of compartment select influenced the final re-design of tables.
+- The location of compartment select influenced the final re-design of tables throughout all of OCI console.

 - The compartment selector is a permanent filter chip next to the search bar, serving as the first filter users need to select.
 It defaults to the root folder, so users aren’t prompted to select a compartment each time.